 What Is Instructional Design, and Is It for You?

-Ideal for those passionate about educating others through technology, this is an exciting profession with a strong future.
+Ideal for those passionate about educating others through technology, instructional design is an exciting profession with a strong future.

 But what is instructional design exactly?
 What does earning an instructional design degree entail?
 And what types of jobs are available for those with a background in this growing field?
 We break it down for you below.